LiLMaNSerG/Stranger-Things-Christmas/README.md

 A Christmas light display inspired by the show "Stranger Things".

 ## About the Project
-I was inspired by the *Stranger Things* S1E3 episode ["Holly, Jolly"](https://youtu.be/jIQ9z2bxXyg?t=143) to create my own window display for the Christmas season.
+After having watched *Stranger Things* S1E3 episode ["Holly, Jolly"](https://youtu.be/jIQ9z2bxXyg?t=143), I was motivated to create my own window display for the Christmas season.
 Powered by a RaspberryPi and RGB adressable lights, you can create an endless pallate of colors, patterns, and messages to decorate your home for the holidays.

 **Check it out!**